bract/bract.github.io/about.md

 - Discourage you from using dependency injection

+Bract has _bract.core_ and a bunch of modules for various purposes.
+[Keypin](https://github.com/kumarshantanu/keypin) is the only _bract.core_ dependency for config support.
+While _bract.core_ is low level and prescribes no style, it is possible to author opinionated Bract modules on top of it.
+One may even extend Bract to build a custom application framework.
+Bract is suited for various types of applications, e.g. command-line tools, web services, batch jobs, web applications etc. and integrates well with tangential, yet relevant aspects such as configurable JVM logging.

 ### How it works

 The _bract.core_ module is the minimum requirement for using Bract, and is used by all other modules.
 The essential